cjhubbs/books.chrishubbs.com/data/reviews/david-p-gushee/changing-our-mind-definitive-3rd-edition-of-the-landmark-call-for-inclusion-of-lgbtq-christians-with-response-to-critics/index.md

   spine_color: '#af8b40'
   tags: ''
   title: 'Changing Our Mind: Definitive 3rd Edition of the Landmark Call for Inclusion
-    of Lgbtq Christians with Response to Critics'
+    of LGBTQ Christians with Response to Critics'
 plan:
   date_added: 2023-01-01
 review: